kumarvegeta/dssp-gae-python/README.md

 # dsspp
-DSSPP On Python for GAE
+DSSPP On Python for GAE and / or Amazon AWS